tuva-health/docs/docs/guides/cms-hcc-risk-analytics.md

 ## Data Mart Structure

 The data mart is built on top of the [Core Data Model](../data-dictionaries/core).
-If you map the data elements listed above the the Input Layer and run Tuva, the Core Data Model will be created and you will be able to run the data mart.
+If you map the data elements listed above to the Input Layer and run Tuva, the Core Data Model will be created and you will be able to run the data mart.

 In the diagram below we provide an overview explanation of how the data mart works.